Sleep problems are a common complaint of singles.

 Some of us are worry junkies.
 We're addicted to fretting, catastrophizing, and expecting every situation to end up bad.

-Worry has become such a theme in our life that we can't see how we could ever give it up.
+Worry has become such a theme in our lives that we can't see how we could ever give it up.
 We have the messed-up notion that worry constitutes "doing something" toward solving our problems, when in fact all it does is make them appear bigger.

 When the lights go out, our brain turns on.
 It imagines all manners of calamities, then we wonder why we're having sleep problems!
+What?

 The kind of change needed to end this cycle once and for all is like major surgery, not hangnail removal.